Created on

 Solution

-L2TP VPN over IPSEC is still used in many environments, some customers want to have split tunneling when L2TP VPN over IPSEC is configured.
+L2TP VPN over IPsec is still used in many environments, and some users want to have split tunneling when L2TP VPN over IPsec is configured.

 If the traditional way is used, the configured L2TP range can access only IP addresses from that range, because the Firewall does not provide additional routes.